izabellapoliv/akre/README.md

 ## Endpoints

-Access http://localhost:5000/api/estoque to start using the API.
+Access http://localhost:5080/admin/ to log into the admin console.

+All API endpoint are mapped to http://localhost:5080/api/

 Postman is recommended for API testing.

 ## TODO next

-- Validate that user login is not duplicated before sending to DB
+- Authentication
+- Query search parameters for all entities